At Youman & Caputo, LLC, our experienced Philadelphia medical malpractice attorneys are

 respiratory failure, cardiac arrest or stroke.

-- Spinal epidural abscess.
+- Spinal epidural abscess misdiagnosis.
 This form of spinal infection requires prompt recognition and

 treatmemt to avoid permanent spinal cord injury, which can be debilitating and even

-- Bariatric surgery complications.
+- Bariatric surgery errors.
 Gastric bypass and other weight-loss surgeries pose

 numerous risks, and doctors who fail to account for and mitigate those risks can leave